 A succession of great empires - the Assyrian, the Babylonian, and now the Persian - have dominated the Middle East for the past few centuriesclick to view Middle East 500BC

-The Iron Age Celts and their relatives dominate much of Europe, whilst in the Mediterranean land a number of brilliant city-state civilizations, most notably the Greeks, now flourishclick to view Europe 500BC
+The Iron Age Celts and their relatives dominate much of Europe, whilst in the Mediterranean lands a number of brilliant city-state civilizations, above all the Greeks, are now flourishingclick to view Europe 500BC

 Egypt is now ruled by Greek-speaking rulers, the Ptolemy dynasty, in the wake of Alexander the Great's conquests.
 To its south, the civilization of Nubia continues to develop in its own distinctive way.